zextras/tech-doc/source/_includes/_adminpanel/domains.rst

-   disclaimer, whose text can be configured in Section :menuselection:`Domains --> Details --> Disclaimer` (see :ref:`ap-disclaimer`), is added at the end of each incoming and outgoing message, unless the second option, *Only allow outbound disclaimers*, is enabled: in that case, the disclaimer is added only to outgoing messages
+   disclaimer, whose text can be configured in Section :menuselection:`Domains --> Details --> Disclaimer` (see :ref:`ap-disclaimer`), is added at the end of each incoming and outgoing message (i.e., messages with a recipient external to the domain), unless the second option, *Only allow outbound disclaimers*, is enabled: in that case, the disclaimer is added only to outgoing messages